 “This position comes with great responsibility, and I will commit every ounce of my energy to this football team, starting today.
 My family is excited to become part of this wonderful city that displays so much passion for their teams,” Patricia said in a statement.

 He can develop design specifications for military aircraft and he can draw up a defensive game plan to shut down the best offenses in the NFL.
 No, Patricia wasn’t your typical NFL defensive coordinator.
 The former New England Patriots assistant coach is also an aeronautical engineer.

 Patricia is probably the closest thing to a rocket scientist you’ll find in an NFL locker room.

-Patricia has been in the NFL since 2004, all with New England.
-He took a job as an offensive assistant in '04, then moved to assistant offensive line coach in 2005.
-For the next 5 seasons, Patricia coached the team's linebackers, then moved to safeties in 2011.
+Patricia has been in the NFL since 2004, and all his time has been spent with New England, up until now.
+He took a job as an offensive assistant in ’04, then moved to assistant offensive line coach in 2005.
+For the next 5 seasons, Patricia coached the team’s linebackers, then moved to safeties in 2011.